This is the season of last things, and how poignant they are in their shapes and colors, in every fiber of their being.

 As much as I love autumn, this season always takes some getting used to, and I am working on it again this time around.
-Many farewells have been said this week, and I tried to remember to say thanks to the myriad entities who enriched our lives this year and are now passing away.
-Wherever they alight, may they all be well and happy.
+Many farewells were said this week, and I tried to remember, too, to say thanks to the myriad entities who enriched our lives this year and are now passing away.
+Bumbles, dragonflies and cicadas - wherever they alight in their journey, and whatever they come to be the next time around, may they all be well and happy.